 Study in one of the fields of intermediate physics and related applied areas selected to meet special needs or interest of students.
 The course may be conducted as seminar or supervised reading.
 It carries a letter grade and may be repeated in different topics.
 PREREQUISITE: Consent of the Department Chairman.
-The course may also be taken on the Pass/Fail basis provided the student has requested so at the time of enrolment.
+The course may also be taken on the Pass/Fail basis provided the student has requested so at the time of enrollment.

 PH 4171 Advanced Mechanics (4-0).
 Hamilton's Principle.
 The equations of motion in Lagrangian and Hamiltonian form.
+Symmetries and constants of the motion.
 The inertia tensor and rigid bodies.
 Canonical transformation and Poisson brackets.
 Small oscillations.
-Additional topics as time allows; Hamilton-Jacobi theory, perturbation theory.
-PREREQUISITE: PH 3152, PH 3360 or equivalent.
+PREREQUISITES: PH 3152, PH 3360 or equivalent.